WeihuaSun/Vbox/README.md

 ./build/SerVerifier ./data/vbox_data/blindw_pred_10000 vbox true true true prune_opt purdom+ italino_opt vboxsat
 ```

+# Dataset

+The datasets used for the experiments are stored in the following directories:

+## 1. `data/vbox_data`
+This directory contains the Vbox format transaction history files used in the experiments.

+We implemented a log generator called **[Vgen](https://github.com/WeihuaSun/Vgen.git)** to generate transaction logs in the Vbox format.
+You can refer to the **Vgen** code for more details on how to generate logs for various types of transaction histories.

+## 2. `data/coo`
+This directory contains synthetic transaction histories generated according to the transaction anomaly definitions from [Coo: Consistency Check for Transactional Databases](https://arxiv.org/pdf/2206.14602).
+These histories are generated using **Vgen** to simulate various transaction anomalies.

+## 3. `data/coo_origin`
+This directory contains human-readable versions of the synthetic transaction histories stored in the `data/coo` directory.

+## 4. `data/ser_violation`
+This directory contains real-world transaction histories collected by **Cobra**, which include anomalies such as serializability violations.

 # Reproducing Experimental Results

 This guide provides the necessary steps to reproduce the experimental results from the paper.
 It includes instructions for configuring **DBcop** (BE Algorithm) and **Cobra**, along with installation and environment setup.